Date of Award:

 Abstract

-Problem-based learning is a student-centered, inquiry-based approach that builds problem-solving skills.
-Reviews of problem-based learning, as compared to traditional lecture-based learning, report modest positive gains in cognitive outcomes.
-Many metaanalyses have been conducted to analyze the effectiveness of problem-based learning, but none have examined self-directed learning in the context of problem-based learning.
-The purpose of this study was to conduct a meta-analysis across all disciplines examining the extent to which problem-based learning engenders self-directed learning compared to a lecture-based approach.
+Problem-based learning is an approach to education and learning that focuses on students investigating problems, rather than being directly instructed by teachers.
+Reviews, also called meta-analyses, comparing traditional lecture-based learning to problem-based learning report modest positive learning gains in student cognitive outcomes.
+Many meta-analyses have been conducted to analyze the effectiveness of problem-based learning, but none examine the extent of self-directed learning in problem-based learning.
+The purpose of this study was to conduct a meta-analysis across all disciplines (medicine, education, business, history, etc.) while examining self-directed learning in problem-based learning.

 Checksum